 Easter eggs are always colored with artificial colors which can be harmful for your body.
 Instead boil the eggs with a few onion skins.
 The eggs will get a dark yellow or orange color.
 Not only is this one of the smart ways to recycle food waste but it saves you the trouble of throwing away the online skins.

 9. Peanut Shells for grilling

 Barbeque grilling needs a lot of coal and fuel to keep it burning for long.
-One of the smart ways to recycle food waste is to use peanut shells.
+One of the smart ways to recycle food waste is to use peanut shells instead of coal.
 Soak them in water in advance and dry them a bit before use and put them over your coal in the grill.
 They burn for a long time and keep the fire going.

 10. Bird houses from gourds

 You can use left over large sized gourds rather than throwing it out.
 Dry them and treat them for smell.
 Make them hollow and use as bird houses in your garden.